LinShuhaiLAB/LipidIN/README.md

 `Reverse Lipid Fingerprint Spectrogram Module:`WMYn generates the reverse lipid fingerprint spectrograms.

+We provide pre-trained weights.
+If you need to use them, please download the pre-trained weights and use `predict.py`.
 ```
 if __name__ == "__main__":
     data_path =  " "
     # 项目文件夹相对路径
     project_folder = Path(" ")
     mode = " "  # 输入参数，"neg" 或 "pos"
+# data_path is your input data path.
+# project_folder is pre-trained weights path.
 ```
+If there are no corresponding weights, please use `train.py`.

 ```
 if __name__ == "__main__":
     data_folder = " "